Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

   > \*silence\*\
   > **Kind 2:** "En ook wel jaloers!" (cat.
 6)

 - **(Rule 5)** During a conversation the topic of the conversation may transition smoothly.
-When this is the case, consecutive verbal actions are continued to be categorized as responses.
+In this case, consecutive verbal actions are continued to be categorized as responses.
 When a verbal action introduces an abrupt change of topic, the action is **not** categorized as a response.
 Consider this example during the scenario mini-game for the emotion 'jealousy'.

   > **Kind 1:** "Hoe zou Thijs zich kunnen voelen?" (cat.
 1)\
   > **Kind 2:** "Jaloers." (cat.
 6)\